 - chives or green onions

-- Now return pan to heat and add another tablespoon of oil.
-Add the onion, apple, pumpkin, garlic, jalapeño, and cook for 6 to 7 minutes until the pumpkin is tender.
-Add the remaining chili ingredients (except the steak but including the spices) and bring the mixture to a boil while stirring gently.
+- In a large, high-sided pot or skillet.
+Add the water, onion, bell pepper, apple, pumpkin, garlic, and jalapeño, and cook for 8 - 10 minutes until the pumpkin is tender.
+Add the remaining chili ingredients and bring the mixture to a boil while stirring gently.
 Boil for about 8 to 10 minutes then reduce heat to simmer.

-- Add the steak chunks to the chili and season to taste with additional salt and pepper.
+- Season to taste with additional salt and pepper if desired.
 Cover with lid and allow it to simmer for 30 minutes to 1 hour until to give the flavors time to meld well.

-*If you have the time or it is more convenient, you can use roasted pumpkin cubes instead and simply add them to the chili when you add the beef in step 3
+*If you have the time or it is more convenient, you can use roasted pumpkin cubes instead and simply add them to the chili in step 3.